segmentio/segment-docs/src/connections/destinations/catalog/airship/index.md

 Airship gives brands the data, channels, orchestration and services they need to deliver push notifications, emails, SMS, in-app messages, and more to the right person at the right moment — building trust, boosting engagement, driving action, and growing value.

-[Airship Cloud-mode Destination integration](https://docs.airship.com/partners/segment/#destination) enables users to set Airship Tags and Custom Events through Segment's `identify`, `track`, and `group` API calls.
+[Airship Cloud-mode Destination integration](https://docs.airship.com/partners/segment/#destination) enables users to set Airship tags, attributes, and custom events through Segment's `identify`, `track`, and `group` API calls.

 Segment `track` API calls are received by Airship as Custom Events.
 The traits of the Segments `identify` API call are interpreted as either `tags` or `attributes`.
 Tags are all traits that contains a boolean value (either `true` or `false`).
 A trait which contains a non-boolean value -- and is known to Airship -- becomes an attribute.